-From platinum to silver to "bronde," blonde doesn't really describe a color; it's a category, filled with an infinite number of shades for us to try.
-While we diplomatically love all shades of blonde hair, we're currently crushing on one specific, sweet shade: honey blonde.
+From platinum to silver to "bronde," blonde doesn't really describe a color; it's a category filled with an infinite number of shades for us to try.
+While we diplomatically love all blonde hair shades, we're currently crushing on one specific, sweet shade: honey blonde.
 A hue that mixes golden yellow with amber-brown tones, honey blonde looks strikingly similar to that gooey stuff we all know and love.
-Honey blonde is all about "intensional warmth," says Laguna Beach-based colorist Ashley Wahler.
-"There is a huge difference with unintentional and intentional warmth.
-Unintentional is unwanted brass and more of an orange tone and intentional warmth has just the right gold."
+Honey blonde is all about "intentional warmth," says Laguna Beach-based colorist Ashley Wahler.
+"There is a huge difference between unintentional and intentional warmth.
+Unintentional is unwanted brass and more of an orange tone, and intentional warmth has just the right gold."

 Maintenance Level: Medium to high, depending on how light/dark your natural hair is.
-Batanovic suggests 4-6 weeks between touch ups.
+Batanovic suggests four to six weeks between touch-ups.

 Goes Great With: "Light, pale skin that is lacking in pigment," darker skin tones, cool eye colors.
 "If your eyes have gold flecks around the iris, you are a candidate," says Batanovic.

 Price: Highlights and a gloss can start at around $190+, notes Wahler.
 "Each salon has different levels of prices usually, so you can easily find what fits your budget," adds Batanovic.
 "The darker the hair naturally, the more involved the process, thus, the more costly it becomes."

 Keep scrolling to check out the honey blonde hues we're bringing to our colorist ASAP.

 Let's kick things off with the unofficial queen of honey: Gigi Hadid.
 Her hair is the perfect blend of toasted yellow highlights and golden brown lowlights that meld together to create a soft honey shade.